jakeboxer/JBDeviceOwner/README.md

 `JBDeviceOwner` extracts the owner's name from the device name, finds the matching record in the address book, and populates the `JBDeviceOwner` instance with the data from the record.

+If `JBDeviceOwner` can't figure out the owner's name, or if it can't find a matching record in the address book, it won't return anything.

+## How to install

+1. Download a ZIP/TAR of the framework from the Downloads tab.
+Unzip/untar it.
+1. Drag `JBDeviceOwner.framework` into your project.
+1. Add `AddressBook.framework` to your project if it's not there already (it's an Apple framework).
+1. Add `-ObjC -all_load` to your target's "Other Linker Flags".
+1. Add `#import <JBDeviceOwner/JBDeviceOwner.h>` to any file where you want to use `JBDeviceOwner`.
+1. Delight your users!

+## Requirements

+- iOS 5.0

 ## Thanks

 This library was inspired by [Square](https://squareup.com/)'s iOS app, and by [John Feminella's Quora awesome explanation](http://www.quora.com/Square-company/How-does-Square-know-my-name-in-their-apps-registration-process) of Square's magic.